Once you’ve created your app and implemented an identity protocol, you can now register it in the test environment dashboard and start testing.

 - name: Visible Photo Characteristics

 NOTE: Even if you put all passing information into the test yaml file it will still produce an error.
-There are configurations of the above yaml file that can’t happen in real vendor responses.
+There are configurations of the above yaml file that cannot happen in real vendor responses.
 It is possible there will be unexpected outcomes in those cases.

 Personal information verification